 What are chronic kidney disease symptoms?

-You are unlikely to feel unwell or have symptoms with mild-to-moderate CKD - that is, stages 1 to 3.
+You are unlikely to feel unwell or have symptoms with mild-to-moderate chronic kidney disease - that is, stages 1 to 3.
 (However, there may be symptoms of an underlying condition such as kidney pain with certain kidney conditions.)
-CKD is usually diagnosed by the eGFR test before any symptoms develop.
+Chronic kidney disease is usually diagnosed by the eGFR test before any symptoms develop.

-Symptoms tend to develop when CKD becomes severe (stage 4) or worse.
+Symptoms tend to develop when chronic kidney disease becomes severe (stage 4) or worse.
 The symptoms at first tend to be vague and nonspecific, such as feeling tired, having less energy than usual and just not feeling well.
-With more severe CKD, symptoms that may develop include:
+With more severe chronic kidney disease, symptoms that may develop include:

 - Difficulty thinking clearly.